 The areas at risk of being flooded up to the 1:100 year return frequency levels have been determined by RVCA floodplain mapping studies.
-These areas are referred to as RVCA Flood Vulnerable Areas and listed in Table 1 and shown on Figure 3.
+These areas are referred to as RVCA Flood Vulnerable Areas and are listed in Table 1 and shown in Figure 3.
 The RVCA flood prone vulnerable areas are mostly adjacent to the Rideau River (16 areas) as well as Kemptville Creek, the Jock River, Steven Creek/Taylor Drain, the

-Tay River and Christie Lake, and the Ottawa River.
-On Table 1, some areas are referred to as 'Area of Reduced Flood Risk (RFR)' which means a flood control structure (such as a berm, wall or pathway) exists in this area to lower the risk of flooding.
-Also, on Table 1, it indicates the 'return period when residential dwellings start to become impacted' if this information is available.
-The return periods were calculated for each river or stream when the flood plain mapping studies were completed.
+Tay River, Christie Lake, and the Ottawa River.
+In Table 1, some areas are referred to as 'Area of Reduced Flood Risk (RFR)' which means a flood control structure (such as a berm, wall, or pathway) exists in this area to lower the risk of flooding.
+Table 1 also indicates the 'return period when residential dwellings start to become impacted' if this information is available.
+The return periods were calculated for each river or stream when the floodplain mapping studies were completed.
 The higher return periods equate to higher flow and are explained below: